Allied Health Professions at Indiana Wesleyan Universityhealth professions program at Indiana Wesleyan University.

 We've gathered data and other essential information about the program, such as the ethnicity of students, how many students graduated in recent times, and more.
-Also, learn how Penn State Schuylkill ranks among other schools offering degrees in allied health.
+We've also included details on how IWU ranks compared to other colleges offering a major in allied health.

 Go directly to any of the following sections:

-The allied health major at Penn State Schuylkill is not ranked on College Factual’s Best Colleges and Universities for Allied Health Professions.
+The allied health major at IWU is not ranked on College Factual’s Best Colleges and Universities for Allied Health Professions.
 This could be for a number of reasons, such as not having enough data on the major or school to make an accurate assessment of its quality.

-The following table and chart show the ethnic background for students who recently graduated from Pennsylvania State University - Schuylkill with a associate's in allied health.
+The following table and chart show the ethnic background for students who recently graduated from Indiana Wesleyan University with a bachelor's in allied health.

 |Ethnic Background||Number of Students|